 A rich yet brutal history attracts thousands of people to Normandy each year, and in particular to the battlefields of the two world wars.
 If you haven’t sat and contemplated the heroism of the D-day landings from one of its beaches, or experienced the seemingly endless rows of headstones that represent the final resting place of the fallen, we’d recommend it.

 It’s certainly a poignant experience but also an uplifting one as you get an understanding for the scale of human endeavour and sacrifice it took to liberate Europe.
 Linking these sites on a motorbike tour over a few days is the perfect way to explore this area’s rich history.
+You can read our top six unmissable D-Day sites to visit here.

 But a visit to Normandy isn’t all about wars of the past.
 The north coast of France is a rugged and beautiful landscape featuring some cracking coastal roads.
 It is dotted with quaint towns and villages where you can enjoy fresh seafood, including oysters, scallops and mussels, the region is known for.